etlhsu/place/src/content/blog/no-pom-poms.md

 So I want to let the crypto techies and AI guys do their thing.
 But what if I could make the environment they operate in 10% better?
 Well that's the mantra of every B2B SaaS company on the planet.
 But I don't even want to compete with them.
-What if I could make the operating environment of the world 10% better in such a way that no one even wants to compete with me?
+What if I could make the operating environment of the world 10% better?
+Well surely making interactions more encouraging, exciting and happier can achieve just that...

 If history has taught me anything, it is that creating things that attempt to control happiness and the magic in people's lives usually leads to terrible outcomes (ironically, outcomes so bad that they